-- 1. Cookies: - A. Drop, Hand Shaped, Pressed, Pan-Baked, Rolled or Refrigerator- One entry per type such as 1 drop such as chocolate chip, 1 bar such as cranberry nut, 1 rolled such as cutouts.
-No multiple entries using the same process.
-Examples include drop such as chocolate chip and oatmeal; hand shaped such as peanut butter or snickerdoodles.
-(3 uniform) - B. Decorated Cookies: Set of 3 uniform cookies.
-Decorations need to be made with decorator's frosting that is made by the exhibitor.
-This includes buttercream, fondant, gum paste, etc. Exhibitor can use decorator tips and tools such as forms and molds.
+- includes buttercream, fondant, gum paste, etc. Exhibitor can use decorator tips and tools such as forms and molds.
 No commercially prepared or purchased decorations or frosting products allowed. - C. Frosted/Glazed Cookies: Set of 3 uniform cookies.
 The recipe must call for the final product to be frosted or glazed.
 The recipe must include the recipe for the cookie and the frosting/glaze.
 No commercially prepared products are allowed. - 2.
 Muffins: Plain, whole wheat, cornbread, bran, apple, or other.
 No toppings, frostings or glazes.
 (3 uniform) - 3.
 Biscuits or Scones: Plain, whole grain, flavor, or other shaped (rolled & cut) biscuits or scones.
 No toppings, frostings or glazes.
-(3 uniform)

-4. Loaf of Bread: (not yeast leavened).
+If the glaze is an essential part of the recipe the item should be place in Class 28 Glazed Baked Goods (3 uniform) - 4.
+Loaf of Bread/Quick Bread: (not yeast leavened).
 Banana, blueberry, apple, pumpkin, or other bread baked in a loaf pan.
-Notopings frostings or glazes.
+No toppings, frostings or glazes.
+If the glaze is an essential part of the recipe the item should be place in Class 28 Glazed Baked Goods (3 uniform)